-Today my kids are 15, 13 and 9-years-old.
+Today my kids are 15, 13 and 9 years old.
 Although it looks a little different now, I still follow the same ideas.
-I set the timer and it is go time.
+I set the timer, and it is go time.
 Does it always go smoothly?
 Absolutely not, but it helps.
-I am able to get (more) work done, my kids are learning about responsibility and setting boundaries and I am able to be the mom I want to be.
-I traded in half-parenting all the time for whole-parenting some of the time.
+I can get (more) work done, my kids are learning about responsibility and setting boundaries and I am able to be the mom I want to be.
+I traded in half-parenting all the time for whole parenting some of the time.

 So, whether you are a stay-at-home mom, a working mom, or a “sort of” working mom like me, use the techniques above for any breaks you need.
 Sometimes we just want to close our eyes, read a magazine, or talk on the phone.
 Sometimes we need to work, cook dinner, or go through a thousand personal emails.
 Whatever the reason, take off your cape and fill yourself up.
 It teaches so many lessons and truly does make everyone happier.